 Enjoying legends?
 Peyreleau has its own – the legend of L’ogre de Malbouche – the half-man-half-beast Jean Grin who lived in a ravine and fed himself on roasted little children.
 Creepy… but legends are scary most of the time.

 After Peyreleau head to Meyrueis.
-On the way you’ll be passing along the Gorges de la Jonte. take your time and stop at each possible place which you seen along the way.
+On the way you’ll be passing along the Gorges de la Jonte. take your time and stop at each possible place which you see along the way.
 You won’t be disappointed – there’s lots to admire.

 Meyrueis was once a walled town, but today there isn’t much left of the fortifications, beside the round clock tower and two of the town gates.
-The place is quite lovely and lively, as it’s used as base to discover the canyon on the Jonte River.
+The place is quite lovely and lively, as it’s used as a base to discover the canyon on the Jonte River.
 When in Meyrueis, climb to the church Notre-Dame du Rocher for some beautiful views over the town and the surrounding area.

 The last stop on this road trip is another cave – the Dargilan Cave (Grotte de Dargilan), also called the Pink Cave.
-The cave is very beautiful and according to legend it was discovered by a the young shepherd Sahuquet, who was following a fox that disappeared into a crack in the rocks.
+The cave is very beautiful and according to the legend it was discovered by the young shepherd Sahuquet, who was following a fox that disappeared into a crack in the rocks.
 The area around the cave offers some amazing views over the Gorges de la Jonte.
 There’s entry fee for the cave.

 Well, that was it.
 Our trip is over.
 I don’t know about you, but I feel a bit sad.
 I couldn’t visit all the lovely places that I wanted.
 This region is so beautiful and there are so many attractions that you would need probably to stay for the whole summer to see them all.